Gearing up for fall

 The library will be closed on Monday, September 1 in observance of Labor Day.
 Fall hours begin on Saturday, September 6th when we will again be open on Saturdays from 10am – 3pm.
 Library hours are Monday – Wednesday 10am – 8pm, Thursday and Friday 10am – 6pm and Saturday 10am – 3pm.
 The Junior room is open Monday, Wednesday – Friday from 10am – 6pm, Tuesday 10am – 8pm and Saturday 10am – 3pm.

 "Pictures and Pens – Year 3!"
 The library’s program to encourage both photographers and writers in their craft.
 Each month we will post a theme for writers and photographers to work with.
 Writings of less than 1,000 words and 8x10 photographs will be accepted up to the last day of each month the library is open.
 A winning writing and photograph that best capture the theme will be selected with each winning entry receiving a $50 prize.
 After we have selected twelve photos and stories we will print them together in a small book.
 Everyone is eligible to enter these contests (although if you win one month, you are not eligible the next month).
 For more information, visit the library blog, or contact Diane at the library.

-The July theme is "Freedom."
+The September theme is "School."